Lexxn0x3/CloudControlledRoboter/docs/HowToDocument.md

 After creating or updating your documentation, push the changes to GitHub.
 Your GitHub Actions workflow should automatically rebuild the site and publish it to GitHub Pages.

+## After Push

+If there are problems with the navigation you need to reload every navigation point.

 ## Local Testing (Optional)

 Before pushing to GitHub, you can test your site locally by running `bundle exec jekyll serve` and navigating to `localhost:4000` in your web browser.

 As you add more content, the Just the Docs theme will automatically generate a navigation structure based on your front matter and the `nav_order`.
 Your documentation will be styled according to the theme's design, and it will be responsive and searchable.